 - Water is only the diffusing molecule in osmosis; On the other hand, the movement can be in solid, liquid, or gases in the process of diffusion.

-- Osmosis is a slow process and diffusion is the fast process.
+- Osmosis is a slow process and diffusion is a fast process.

-In order maintain the homeostasis of the body and also to balance between the various internal mechanisms through internal cellular functioning, these concepts are regularly compared and discussed.
-And so we can say that in the osmosis process only water molecule can show the motion across the semi-permeable membrane and in the diffusion liquids and gases can move.
+In order to maintain the homeostasis of the body and also to balance the various internal mechanisms through internal cellular functioning, these concepts are regularly compared and discussed.
+And so we can say that in the osmosis process only water molecules can show the motion across the semi-permeable membrane and in the diffusion liquids and gases can move.